aganse/docker_mlflow_db/README.md

 * replace mysql with postgresql and other options.
 * optionally apply htpasswd access control to mlflow website via nginx frontend

-and overall allowing me to quickly clone to to wherever I'm working whereas the original was just a web article.
+and overall allowing me to quickly clone to wherever I'm working whereas the original was just a web article.

 There are several docker-compose.yaml files in the compose_variations subdirectory, any of which can be in lieu of the docker-compose.yaml in the root directory to use the desired variation.
 The docker-compose.yaml file is a copy of compose_variations/docker-compose.mlflow_postgres_nginx.yaml.
+Only this docker-compose.yaml is necessarily fully up-to-date and tested, but brief comparisons with the other files should make pretty clear what to update if necessary.

 Future To-dos:
-* Add check for whether the env vars are set in shell (or .env file) before kicking off container - this ia a mistake I comment make myself.
+* Add check for whether the env vars are set in shell (or .env file) before kicking off container - this ia a mistake I regularly make myself.
 * Add dockerfile ARGS to pass MLFLOW_PORT as well as boolean option to use an htpasswd file into the nginx container.
 The former really is only useful for the case without nginx reverse proxy.
 The latter implements steps I've